Lo Carmen: Music

-In 2007 she released Rock'n'Roll Tears, co-written and recorded with Jed Kurzel and Sam Worrad.
+Rock'n'Roll Tears was released on Shock Records in 2007, co-written and recorded with Jed Kurzel and Sam Worrad.
 Tracks "Nashville High" and "Rock n Roll Tears" were featured in the Australian series Love My Way.
 It was described as "impeccably well orchestrated collection of moody, classic rock and roll pieces that highlights Loene's vocal strength and range".

 Carmen's fourth album It Walks Like Love was released in December 2009.
 The album was produced with Burke Reid and recorded with musicians from teenage punk band The Scare and long time collaborator Sam Worrad from The Holy Soul on bass.
-Special guests include Jed Kurzel (Mess Hall) on duet "Oh Apollo!", her father Peter Head on piano with Tex Perkins and daughter Holiday Sidewinder also making an appearance on backing vocals.
-An EP Hard Candy Christmas (2010) under the name Sweet Carmo featured country classics by artists such as Dolly Parton, Loretta Lynn and Tammy Wynette. who are cited as major influences, alongside Leonard Cohen, Bob Dylan, Tom Waits and Etta James.
+Special guests include Jed Kurzel (Mess Hall) on duet "Oh Apollo!", Peter Head on piano with Tex Perkins and daughter Holiday Sidewinder also making an appearance on backing vocals.

+A very limited edition CD only EP Hard Candy Christmas (2010) released under the name Sweet Carmo featured country classics by artists such as Dolly Parton, Loretta Lynn and Tammy Wynette. who are cited as major influences, alongside Leonard Cohen, Bob Dylan, Tom Waits and Etta James.
+It is no longer available online.

-After relocating to Georgia while her partner, actor Aden Young shot Sundance television series Rectify, Carmen recorded and released The Peach State (2012), a suite of solo country songs, recorded in Nashville with long time Johnny Cash engineer David Ferguson.
+After relocating to Georgia in 2012 while partner Aden Young shot Sundance television series Rectify, Carmen wrote and released The Peach State (2012), a suite of solo country songs, recorded in Nashville with long time Johnny Cash engineer David Ferguson.
 No Depression called it "...stark country-soul and shimmering blues ...a direct line to the heart that showcases her glorious voice."
 This release also marked the professional name change from Loene Carmen to Lo Carmen.

 In 2013, Carmen released the album The Apple Don't Fall Far from the Tree, a collaboration with her father Peter Head.
 It was described as "an album high on smoky atmosphere and the ghosts of many a raised glass" and "an endearing mix of country soul and late night jazz".
 During the subsequent tour, the duo opened for Kinky Friedman and The Handsome Family.

 In 2015 she released sixth album Everyone You Ever Knew (Is Coming Back To Haunt You) that features the title track as a single.
 The album was self-produced and recorded in Sydney over one day by Wade Keighran with musicians Ken Gormly from The Cruel Sea, Cec Condon from The Mess Hall on drums and Sam Worrad on guitar.
 Global Texan Chronicles called it "shadowy and palpable Lou Reed-esque honky tonk realism with so much rare and raw individuality that it takes you aback at first listen", and described Carmen as "a true storyteller".
 Pan Magazine described it as "true to all of Carmen's creations, it's distinguished by her ability to summon a decade-defying sound and wind up in a world of her own making.'
 The album includes a song written about mysterious Blue Note jazz pianist Jutta Hipp.
 Aden Young filmed, directed and edited the videoclip for the single on a farm in Griffin, Georgia.